cern-it-efp/EOSC-Testsuite/README.rst

 -Project restructured.

--Improved support for Google, AWS, Azure, Exoscale, Openstack and Cloudstack.
+-Improved support for running on Google, AWS, Azure, Exoscale, Openstack and Cloudstack.

 ``19.8``